1. Home

 Smart plugs and vampire energy

-If you don’t want new thermostats or devices, or to rely on the AI, you can use smart plugs on devices to turn them on or off with an app, or monitor the electricity usage.
+Smart plugs allow you to turn devices on or off with an app, or monitor their electricity usage.
 Safety, say turning off an iron or the stove, is another positive to smart plugs.

 With smart plugs, it may be simpler to control or program everything to shut down and not use vampire energy when no one’s home or everyone’s asleep.